junxit/us-congress-bills-113/metadata.md

 - 2014-11-20 — Introduced in Senate
 - 2014-11-20 — Read twice and referred to the Committee on Environment and Public Works.
+- 2014-12-02 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2014-12-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 113-284.
+- 2014-12-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 113-284.
+- 2014-12-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 613.